okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

    * [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview/)
    * [Workflows Connector Builder](https://help.okta.com/okta_help.htm?type=wf&id=ext-connector-builder)

-* The various items necessary for submission in accordance to the [OIN submission requirements](/docs/guides/submit-app-prereq/)
+* The various items necessary for submission in accordance with the [OIN submission requirements](/docs/guides/submit-app-prereq/)

 ---

 ## Overview

-The [Okta Integration Network (OIN) Manager](https://oinmanager.okta.com) is a submission tool that is connected to your developer org where you test and develop your Okta integration.
+The [Okta Integration Network (OIN) Manager](https://oinmanager.okta.com) is a submission tool that's connected to your developer org where you test and develop your Okta integration.
 Use this tool to submit your LCM app integration for verification and publication in the OIN catalog.

 ### Protocols supported